PearsonEducation/StatsPoller/docs/mongo.md

 # Mongo Collector

 The 'Mongo' collector is a metric collector that connects to Mongo through Mongo's Java driver and queries Mongo for metrics.
 The admin database, as well as user-created databases, are queried.
-Retrieved metrics include 'serverStatus' metrics, 'collStats' (collection stats) metrics, and 'dbStats' metrics.
+Retrieved metrics include 'replSetGetStatus' (replication set) metrics, 'serverStatus' (mongo server state/status) metrics, 'collStats' (collection stats) metrics, and 'dbStats' (database-specific) metrics.
 StatsPoller can run up to 10,000 Mongo collectors from a single StatsPoller deployment.
 Mongo 2.4 through 3.4 & are explicitly supported, though other versions of Mongo may be compatible.

 A single Mongo collector's behavior is:

 1. Connect to Mongo
+1. Collect 'replSetStatus' metrics from the admin database
 1. Collect 'serverStatus' metrics from the admin database
 1. Collect 'dbStats' metrics from user-created databases
 1. Collect 'collStats' metrics from user-created databases